ROXi: Partnerships

 ROXi launched on Sky Q set top box in to millions of homes across the UK on 8 September 2020.
 This was the first time ROXi partnered with a third-party platform to make music entertainment experience available without dedicated ROXi hardware.
 Sky provide ROXi on Sky Q for free for 30 days followed by a monthly subscription of £6.99/month.
 Sky Q subscribers control ROXi using the Sky Q remote control and a ROXi iOS and Android mobile companion app.

+In the United States, ROXi partnered with Sinclair Broadcast Group to offer its services on its ATSC 3.0 lighthouse station to take advantage of the technology's features.
+While an internet connection is required to access ROXi from a DTV station, as such stations (as with all over-the-air television and radio stations) are regulated by the Federal Communications Commission, mild profanty is edited accordingly, with songs having excessive profanity not aired at all.

+American affiliates for ROXi via ATSC 3.0 (all airing on the .21 digital subchannel of a Sinclair station) include stations in Albany, New York, Baltimore, Maryland, Birmingham, Alabama, Buffalo, New York, Charleston, South Carolina, Cincinnati, Ohio, Columbus, Ohio, Dayton, Ohio, Des Moines, Iowa, El Paso, Texas, Flint, Michigan, Fresno, California, Green Bay, Wisconsin, Greensboro, North Carolina, Greenville, South Carolina, Las Vegas, Nevada, Minneapolis, Minnesota, Mobile, Alabama-Pensacola, Florida, Nashville, Tennessee, Omaha, Nebraska, Pittsburgh, Pennsylvania, Portland, Maine, Raleigh, North Carolina, Rochester, New York, Salt Lake City, Utah, San Antonio, Texas, Seattle, Washington, Syracuse, New York, Washington, D.C. (via PBS station WHUT-TV instead of Sinclair-owned WJLA-TV), Wes Palm Beach, Florida, and Wichita, Kansas.

 Funding

 ROXi has raised over $15m investment with early backing from former Take That member Robbie Williams, Sheryl Crow, Alesha Dixon, Stephen Fry as well as former F1 and McLaren executive Ron Dennis.
-Mr Dennis owns a 10% stake in the company alongside investors such as Henrik Holmark, the former finance chief of jewelry chain Pandora, and Nigel Wray, owner of Saracens rugby club, Paul McGuinness U2 manager and TomTom co-founder Mark Gretton who also invested in the company.
+Dennis owns a 10% stake in the company alongside investors such as Henrik Holmark, (the former finance chief of jewelry chain Pandora), Nigel Wray (owner of Saracens rugby club), U2's former manager Paul McGuinness, and TomTom co-founder Mark Gretton.
 Pop star Kylie Minogue took a stake in the company in November 2020.